- published: 15 Jul 2013

 Think of what you do with your cell - text, take pictures, get on Facebook.
 You may even use it to shop.
 But when you step into a store, you may not be the only one who knows the last thing you bought.
 CNS-TV's Nicholas Munson was in Annapolis to hear the debate between business practices and privacy.

 Odera Ume-Ezeoke is CEO of Viewsy.com.
 Viewsy tracks visitors in the offline world and measures important KPIs with a Wifi-signal based tracking technology.
 Odera talks to Tobias Fox on the SEOCAMPIXX conference in Berlin / Germany.
-For more information and tickets for the next CAMPIXX event: http://www.campixx-week.de
+More information @ http://www.campixx-week.de

 Some retailers are turning to new technologies that track customers' shopping choices and spending habits inside their stories.
 But is the strategy paying off at the cash register?
 Courtney Reagan has the story for NBR.